 How to make baked pumpkin oatmeal

-- Because this recipe is vegan, you’ll first want to prep the flax egg.
+Because this recipe is vegan, you’ll first want to prep the flax egg.
 To do so, combine 1 tbsp ground flax seeds with 2.5 tbsp water and stir together.
 Set aside for about 10 minutes to thicken.
 It will thicken faster if you keep it in the fridge.
+If you are not vegan, you can sub the flax egg for a regular egg.

-- Add to an 8×8 baking dish or a few smaller baking dishes and bake for 20-30 minutes (longer for a larger dish, shorter for a smaller dish) or until a toothpick comes out clean.
+Add to an 8×8 baking dish (or a few smaller baking dishes) and bake for 25-35 minutes (longer for a larger dish, shorter for a smaller dish) or until a toothpick comes out clean.

-- Whisk together the cream cheese, maple syrup and cinnamon in a small dish.
+While the oatmeal is baking, whisk together the cream cheese, maple syrup and cinnamon in a small dish.
+Taste and feel free to adjust any seasonings as desired.

-- Drizzle on top of the oatmeal when it is done and enjoy!
+Drizzle on top of the oatmeal when it is done and has cooled slightly and enjoy!

 - How long you need to cook the pumpkin oatmeal will depend on how deep of a dish you use.
 I spread the recipe among 2 smaller dishes, though you can also use 1 larger 8×8 baking dish if desired.
 You’ll know the oatmeal is done when a toothpick comes out clean.